- ‘SNL’ gives us the daddy pageant we’ve been dying for 10 Months Ago

 Netflix is unloading a massive amount of content in 2018—at least 80 movies and even more series and documentaries.
 It’s a lot to take in—and even harder to plan for, since Netflix release dates usually only appear about a month in advance.
 (You can check out our regularly updated guide to what’s new on Netflix here.)
 But there’s plenty to look forward to.

-Netflix release dates: August 2018
+Netflix release dates: November 2018

 - The best Netflix original series of 2018

 - The best Netflix original documentaries of 2018